gv4383/project-playlist/README.md

-# Sound Squirrel
+# Sound Skwerl

-Welcome to Sound Squirrel, the latest, but not so greatest playlist web app!
+Welcome to Sound Skwerl, the latest, but not so greatest playlist web app!
 The purpose of this project was to create a simple, full-stack web application that allows users to search for songs and add them to custom-made playlists.

 ## Before Getting Started